USC State Disclosures

 The University of Southern California Master of Arts in Teaching degree program will abide by the Iowa Code Section 261.9(1)(g) which provides options for refund of tuition and mandatory fees for an Iowan who is deployed.
 Further, a student seeking an Iowa educator license is advised that successful completion of this institution’s program(s) of educator preparation does not qualify a student for initial educator licensure by the Iowa Board of Educational Examiners.
 A candidate seeking licensure in the State of Iowa must first be licensed/certified as an educator in the state in California.
 This institution shall assist a candidate in contacting the appropriate licensing board in California.
 This institution shall assist the candidate in understanding the requirements of the appropriate licensing board prior to the candidate’s completion of this institution’s program(s) of educator preparation and will assist the candidate in obtaining their California credential contingent upon successful completion of the program.
 Candidates seeking subsequent licensure from the Iowa Board of Educational Examiners must contact that Board (515/281-5849; http://www.boee.iowa.gov/) for licensure requirements in Iowa.

-The University of Southern California – USC is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+The University of Southern California is registered with the Minnesota Office of Higher Education pursuant to Minnesota Statutes sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
-Credits earned at the institution may not transfer to all other institutions.
+Credits earned at the institution may not transfer to all other institutions.”

 Approved to operate by the Missouri Coordinating Board for Higher Education.